 5. Cancun, Mexico

 Yes, Cancun gets hot in the summer months, but since the beaches are its main draw, you will be cooled by the ocean breeze and mist.
-If you feel like leaving your beach chair, you can visit the Chichén Itza Mayan archaeological site or the Playa Delfines beach, located outside of the Hotel Zone, which offers a nice sunny day retreat on the sand.
+If you feel like leaving your beach chair, hit some of the top tourist attractions in Cancun or visit the Chichén Itza Mayan archaeological site or the Playa Delfines beach, located outside the Hotel Zone, which offers a nice sunny day on the sand.